-I started my specialisation in stuttering in 1998, when I worked at the Stuttering Unit in Bankstown, Australia.
+I started treating people who stutter in 1998, when I worked at the Stuttering Unit in Bankstown, Australia.

 The Stuttering Unit is known for developing the Lidcombe Program in conjunction with the Australian Stuttering Research Centre.
 The Lidcombe Program is an evidence-based treatment for preschool-age stuttering; it is also used with school-age children who stutter.

 As part of these organisations’ Continuing Professional Education program I presented at Lidcombe Program workshops for speech pathologists.
 In addition I demonstrated the Lidcombe Program for speech pathologists visiting the Stuttering Unit and provided phone consultations to speech pathologists across Australia.

 At the Stuttering Unit I also worked in an evening clinic that was established for the treatment of adult clients.
 Most of these appointments were for individualised speech restructuring using prolonged speech.

 I have provided a speech restructuring treatment in a group intensive format; I did this with older school-age children as part of my PhD.

 More recently, in addition to my private practice, I have worked as a speech pathology clinical educator at The University of Newcastle.
 In 2012 and 2013 I supervised students in the university clinic who were learning to treat stuttering.

 Listen to me talk about stuttering on radio

 I enjoy working with people who stutter of all ages.
 My clinical practice is driven by a strong interest in research.

 I received first class honors for my research into the measurement of stuttering in 1997.